helliun/perspectives/README.md

-# Perspectives: Directed Emotion Extraction
+# Perspectives: Perspective Extraction and Semantic Search in Pandas

 ## Overview

-The Perspectives library offers an easy way to extract directed emotions at scale with its [cutting-edge emotion extraction model](https://huggingface.co/helliun/bart-perspectives).
+The Perspectives library offers an easy way to extract perspectives (emotion events with a speaker, emotion, object, and reason) at scale with its [cutting-edge emotion extraction model](https://huggingface.co/helliun/bart-perspectives).
 It is built on top of the powerful pandas DataFrame functionality, with added support for semantic search.
 The library introduces several novel methods for text analytics, perfect for dealing with customer feedback, analyzing semantic trends, or profiling entities within a text.
 ![image](https://github.com/helliun/perspectives/blob/main/burr_perspective.png)
 *Graph generated from extracted perspectives*